-The Custody Notification Service (CNS) was set up in 2000 as a response to a recommendation from the Royal Commission into Aboriginal Deaths in Custody whereby police must notify the Aboriginal Legal Service every time they detain or arrest an Aboriginal person, in order for that person to receive early legal advice and a welfare check.
+The Custody Notification Service (CNS) was set up in 1998 in New South Wales and the Australian Capital Territory as a response to a recommendation from the Royal Commission into Aboriginal Deaths in Custody whereby police must notify the Aboriginal Legal Service every time they detain or arrest an Aboriginal person, in order for that person to receive early legal advice and a welfare check.

-The service operates 24 hours a day, 7 days a week and offers a phone line for police to ring a dedicated lawyer.
-The CNS operates in NSW since 2006, and opened in the ACT in early 2010.
+The service operates 24 hours a day, 7 days a week and offers a phone line for police to ring a dedicated lawyer who will then do a welfare check and provide legal advice to the person in custody.

-In 2012 the service received more than 300 calls per week .
-There have been no Aboriginal deaths in police custody NSW and the ACT since the Custody Notification Service began in 2000 .
+The CNC receives about 300 calls per week and there has been only one Aboriginal death in police custody in NSW and the ACT since the Custody Notification Service began.

 The video below, "CNS - who you gonna call?", was produced to draw attention to the Aboriginal Legal Service (NSW/ACT) CNS and how it helps Aboriginal people who have been taken into custody.

-More than 90% of people in Arnhem Land, NT, could not answer basic legal questions and think white society is ‘lawless’ .
+On the other hand, more than 90% of people in Arnhem Land, NT, could not answer basic legal questions and think Western society is "lawless".
 In some Aboriginal communities people are unaware that rape is considered illegal.
 95% of Yolngu people could not explain the 30 most commonly used English legal terms, such as 'bail', 'commit', 'arrest' or even 'guilty'.
 Even 90% of community leaders, school teachers and council representatives had no understanding of these legal terms.

-This might explain why in 2008 over 80% of the Northern Territory prison population was Aboriginal.
-Many of them might as well be innocent because they didn't understand what 'guilty' meant.
+This might explain why in 2008 more than 80% of the Northern Territory prison population was Aboriginal.
+Many of them might be innocent because they didn't understand what 'guilty' meant.

 "When they realised what the term guilty meant they were able to identify some of the things that they were convicted of that they never had anything to do with."